davidparsson/junit-report-builder/README.md

 Changelog
 ---------

+### 1.3.3
+- Updated lodash to a version without known vulnerabilities.

 ### 1.3.2
 - Added support for emitting the type attribute for error and failure elements of test cases
 - Added support for emitting cdata/content for the error element of a test case